How automated sensitive data discovery works

 -

-You can exclude specific S3 buckets from the analyses.
+You can adjust the scope of the analyses by excluding specific S3 buckets from automated sensitive data discovery.
 For example, you might prefer to exclude buckets that typically store AWS logging data, such as AWS CloudTrail event logs.
-To exclude a bucket, you can change the automated sensitive data discovery settings for your account or the bucket.
+To exclude a bucket, you can change the automated discovery settings for your account or the bucket.
 If you do this, Macie starts excluding the bucket when the next daily evaluation and analysis cycle starts.
-You can exclude as many as 1,000 buckets from the analyses.
+You can exclude as many as 1,000 buckets from analyses.
+If you exclude an S3 bucket, you can include it again later.
+To do this, change the settings for your account or the bucket again.
+Macie then starts including the bucket when the next daily evaluation and analysis cycle starts.

 - Determining which types of sensitive data to detect and report